DePayFi/public-documentation/docs/payments/tips/widget.md

 ### accept

-The `accept` attribute describes what is accepted as a donation.
+The `accept` attribute describes what is accepted as a tip.
 It needs to be an array and needs to contain at least one entry.

 #### Required Attributes